stiffmeds/AtO-Mod-Packs/README.md

 1. Look at the **Versions** table below and click the link to download the content you want.
 2. In Steam, right-click Across the Obelisk and select _Manage_->_Browse local files_.
 3. Extract the archive into the game folder.
+Your _Across the Obelisk_ folder should now contain a _BepInEx_ folder and a _doorstop\_libs_ folder.
 5. Run the game.
 If everything runs correctly, you will see this mod in the list of registered mods on the main menu.
 5. Press F5 to open/close the Config Manager and F1 to show/hide mod version information.